 Eric Paulos Assistant professor, EECS

-The studio-style class attracts students from a wide range of academic disciplines, including computer science, architecture and media studies.
-The first major assignment, called "Counter Culture," asked teams to program a microcontroller and build a device addressing a kitchen-related issue.
+The studio-style class attracts students from a wide range of academic disciplines, including computer science, architecture, and media studies.
+"Counter Culture," their first major assignment, called for teams to develop a prototype to address kitchen-related problems.